 Eligible people aged 45 to 49 can request their first bowel screening kit to be mailed to .

-To find out if your eligible and for more information and resources see the National Bowel Cancer Screening Program .
+For more information and resources see the National Bowel Cancer Screening .

 Finding breast cancer early offers women the best chance of successful treatment and recovery.

-The BreastScreen Australia Program is jointly funded by the Commonwealth, state and territory governments.
-While the program invites women aged 50–74 years to have a free mammogram at a breast screening clinic every two years, all women aged 40 – 49 and over age 74 are able to access the program through contacting BreastScreen .
+The BreastScreen program invites women aged 50–74 years to have a free mammogram at a breast screening clinic every two years.
+Women aged 40 – 49 and over age 74 are also able to access the program by contacting .

 The National Cervical Screening Program

-From 1 July 2022, the National Cervical Screening Program (NCSP) has expanded screening test options, offering self-collection as a choice for all people participating in cervical screening.
-The change means people aged 25-74 years will have the choice to screen using either a self-collected vaginal sample or a healthcare provider (doctor or nurse) collected test sample from the cervix.
+The National Cervical Screening Program offers self-collection as a choice for all people participating in cervical screening.
+This means people aged 25-74 years have the choice to screen using either a self-collected vaginal sample or a healthcare provider (doctor or nurse) collected test sample from the cervix.

 Both options are equally accurate and safe ways to detect HPV or any associated cervical disease.